Examples of Antiarrhythmics

-In addition, there are other types of heart drugs that can be used to treat arrhythmias, including:
+Other types of heart drugs can be used to treat arrhythmias, too:

 Because these drugs only control abnormal heart rhythms, not cure them, you may have to take them for life.

-If you are taking an antiarrhythmic, talk to your doctor before taking any other drugs (prescription or over-the-counter), herbal remedies, or supplements in case they could cause problems because of the antiarrhythmic you're taking.
+Talk to your doctor before taking any other drugs (prescription or over-the-counter), herbal remedies, or supplements in case they could cause problems because of the antiarrhythmic you're taking.

-When first taking antiarrhythmics, avoid operating heavy machinery (for example, driving) until you know how the medication will affect you.
-Ask your doctor for advice about what to avoid doing and when you can resume.
+When you start taking an antiarrhythmic, don't drive until you know how the medication affects you.
+Ask your doctor for advice about what else to avoid doing and when you can resume.